Apostolos-Daniel/goto-eda-day-Sept-2022/README.md

 # goto-eda-day-talk-Sept-2022
-A talk about EDA at cinch alongside Emily Shea from AWS
+A talk about EDA at cinch alongside Emily Shea from AWS at [GOTO; EDA Day Sept 1st 2022](https://gotoldn.com/2022-eda-aws-day/schedule?date=2022-09-01)

 ## Abstract